rezarahimian/docs/multiple_withdrawal.rst

     *Figure 6: Verified code of a trusted smart contract before approving token transfers*

-However, upgradable smart contracts may add new logics to a new version that needs reverification before approving token transfer.
+However, upgradable smart contracts may add new logic to a new version that needs re-verification before approving token transfer.
 Similarly, approving token transfer to people that we trust could be considered as a mitigation plan.
 Since this solution would have limited use cases, it could not be considered as a comprehensive solution for the attack.

 4. MiniMeToken implementation
 =============================